Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: The analysis of the perturbed solutions

-Now let us transform the above equation \eqref{e:stp6} which is in terms of the independent variable $t$ to the one with the independent variable $\tau$ via $t=g^{-1}(-\tau)$.
-Using notations given in \eqref{e:udvar} and $\del{\tau}\uuo$ given by \eqref{e:ttf2}, we arrive at
+Now, let us transform the above equation \eqref{e:stp6}, which is expressed in terms of the independent variable $t$, into an equation where the independent variable is $\tau$, via the change of variable $t=g^{-1}(-\tau)$.
+Using the notation given in \eqref{e:udvar} and the expression for $\del{\tau}\uuo$ from \eqref{e:ttf2}, we arrive at